-Hot on the heels of the controversial Go To Travel campaign, which launched on July 22 despite a countrywide surge in COVID-19 infections, comes the Go To Eat campaign.
-Due to kick off in late August, Go To Eat is a similar initiative by the Japanese government to boost consumer spending and help the economy recover from losses caused by the pandemic.
+Hot on the heels of the controversial Go To Travel campaign, which launched in mid-2020 despite a countrywide surge in COVID-19 infections, comes the Go To Eat campaign.
+Kicking off in October 2020, Go To Eat is a similar initiative by the Japanese government to boost consumer spending and help the economy recover from losses caused by the pandemic.

 Go To Eat is part of the government’s broader “Go To” campaign, a name that has been found to lend itself to fiery collocations on Japanese Twitter.

-Events are another area that the government plans to boost in the coming months, though details on that are sparse.
+Events (Go To Event) and shopping streets (Go To Shoutengai) are other areas that the government plans to boost in the coming months.

 What is Go To Eat?

-In short, Go To Eat will encourage people to dine out by offering them discounts of up to 25%.
-To make that happen, restaurants will be subsidized by the Japanese government.
-They have to apply to be part of the campaign though—it’s not going to apply to all eateries.
+Go To Eat encourages people to dine out by offering them “discounts” (or savings) of up to 25%.
+To make that happen, a number of restaurants are being subsidized by the Japanese government.
+They had to apply to be part of the campaign—it does not apply to all eateries.

-The 25% discount will be available in the form of vouchers.
-It seems like one voucher will cover a group of eateries in a given area.
+The 25% discount/savings are available in the form of vouchers.
+One voucher covers a group of eateries in a given area.
 As an example, you might be able to buy a voucher booklet for ¥10,000 for Neighborhood X: this would give you ¥12,500 in spending money at the participating restaurants.
 The discount is built in, if you see what we mean.

-Besides the vouchers, customers will also be able to save money on eating out by booking certain restaurants online, which will give them between ¥500 and ¥1,000 in points when they pay after their meal.
+A different way that customers can save money on eating out is by booking certain restaurants online, which will give them ¥500 (from lunches) to ¥1,000 (from dinners) in points when they pay after their meal.
 From what we understand, these can then be redeemed at the same restaurant when the customer visits again.